Radio Kingston Live Stream

-Radio Kingston is a soon-to-be noncommercial platform dedicated to a vibrant, just and healthy Kingston centered around community storytelling, artistic and musical expression, conversation and connection.
+Radio Kingston is a non-commercial platform dedicated to a vibrant, just, and healthy Kingston centered around community storytelling, artistic and musical expression, conversation and connection.

-At a time when growing polarization, media consolidation, privatization and exploitation of community resources threaten the basic fabric of local communities, Radio Kingston hopes to demonstrate that a radically different path is possible.
-It will create a space for residents to build renewed trust, empathy and connection, while celebrating our shared strengths and creativity, and deepening a truly local conversation about creating a community that works better for everyone.
+In a time of growing polarization, media consolidation, privatization and exploitation of community resources that threaten the basic fabric of local communities, Radio Kingston demonstrates that a radically different path is possible.
+We’ve created a space for residents to build renewed trust, empathy and connection, while celebrating our shared strengths and creativity, and deepening a truly local conversation about creating a community that works better for everyone.

-Through music, conversation, spoken-word performances, educational programming and more, Radio Kingston will reflect and celebrate one of the city’s greatest strengths – its diversity – and will be guided by a commitment to lifting up voices not often heard in other media.
-Together, its programs will offer a chance for all residents to engage, listen and learn from each other.
+Through music, conversation, spoken-word performances, educational programming and more, Radio Kingston reflects and celebrates one of the city’s greatest strengths – its diversity – and is guided by a commitment to lifting up voices not often heard in other media.
+Together, its programs offer a chance for all residents to engage, listen to, and learn from each other.

-In the 1940s, WKNY moved to the Community Theatre Building at 601 Broadway, and later to 212 Fair Street.
+In the 1940s, WKNY moved to the second floor of the Community Theatre Building at 601 Broadway (now UPAC) and later to 212 Fair Street.
 From its Fair Street studios, WKNY became Ulster County’s most-listened-to radio station.

-Noted former personalities include “Morning Mayor” Ward Todd, who commanded the lion’s share of WKNY’s audience, which is focused in Northern Dutchess and Ulster Counties.
+Noted former personalities include “Morning Mayor” Ward Todd, who commanded the lion’s share of WKNY’s audience, then focused in Northern Dutchess and Ulster Counties.